rickyderocher/neohabitat-doc/docs/getting_started.md

 Step 2 - Build and Start Neohabitat Services (with Vagrant)
 -----------------------------------------------------------

+Important note: The latest version of Vagrant (1.9.3) can cause issues with building Neohabitat - if you experience troubles then please use the older version 1.9.1 instead.

 Open a **standard Windows command line (cmd.exe, not Bash or PowerShell)** and navigate via `cd` to the location of your Neohabitat checkout.
-Run the following
+(C:\neohabitat) Run the following command:
-command:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ bash
 vagrant up --provider=virtualbox